 Follow these steps to find the compromised account by reviewing the Spool Dashboard:

-- Log into SmarterMail as a system administrator.
+- Log into SmarterMail as an Administrator.

 - If the messages are found to be spam, use the Delete Messages action to delete the remaining messages in the spool sent by that user.